 Popping Pills, Ending Lives

 Pills and prescriptions are supposed to make us feel better.
 We take pills for headaches, backaches, to lower our blood pressure and pills to fight off infections and diseases.
-The controversial French abortion pill called RU-486 has a purpose other than healing.
+The controversial abortion pill called RU-486 has a purpose other than healing.
 The purpose of this pill is to kill, taking a life at its earliest stages.

 RU-486, a synthetic steroid also known as mifepristone, was developed in 1982.
 The RU-486 abortion regimine involves combining mifepristone with another drug, misoprostol (a prostaglandin).
 When combined, the drugs are about 95 percent effective in destroying an unborn child.(1)